nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 immutable collections.

-Another new collection factory method is `copyOf`, which creates an immutable copy of its arguement.
+Another new collection factory method is `copyOf`, which creates an immutable copy of its argument.

 Finally, new collectors have been introduced, which convert a stream to an unmodifiable collections